Football Papers: All The Latest Football News And Transfer Gossips This Evening — Nigeria Today

 BIRMINGHAM MAIL

-The representative of Napoli midfielder Jorginho claims his client is set for a Premier League move this summer, with Liverpool having reportedly been linked with the player.
+Stoke City defender Ramadan Sobhi will leave the bet365 Stadium this summer, according to the player’s agent, with the player reportedly being chased by as many as four Premier League clubs.

-Wolves are pondering an end-of-season move for Dundee ‘keeper Scott Bain, according to reports in the British press.
+On-loan Stoke centre-back Kurt Zouma is an end-of-season target for La Liga clubs Sevilla and Atletico Madrid, according to reports in the British press.

-Barcelona centre-back Samuel Umtiti has revealed Man Utd are interested in signing him this summer.

-Former Liverpool striker Ian Rush says he wants Mo Salah to break his 34-year-old Reds scoring record in this season’s Champions League final.

 LEICESTER MERCURY